Facebook is one of the most popular places to promote your products online.

 Click on the Publish button, your feed will be generated.

 That’s it.
 Your XML feed for Facebook is generated.
-You can now download and upload this file to your merchant account and list your products on Facebook shop.
+You can now download and upload this file to your merchant account and list your products on your Facebook shop.